SixtusMiracle/my_day/README.md

 Created by [Sixtus Miracle](https://github.com/sixtusmiracle)

 ## Credits
-Many thanks to [Javier Oliver](https://dribbble.com/JAVIER88) for the xd ui that inspired this work.
+Many thanks to [Javier Oliver](https://dribbble.com/JAVIER88) for the ui that inspired this work.

 ## Donate